anopensourcecoder/vimmouse/README.md

 Simulate a physical mouse in linux with Vim key binding style.

 Features:
-- move the mouse with different speeds using arrow keys or Vim key binding.
+- Move the mouse with different speeds using arrow keys or Vim key binding.
 - Support mouse keys with press and hold and release.
-- execute shell commands
+- Execute shell commands

 Did you forget to bring your mouse?
 Can't use mouse inside a car?
 Selecting text is hard while moving?
 Your device don't have touchpad or  trackpoint?
 Can't use mouse key because your keyboard dont have numpad?
 Np!
 Use vimmouse!